 Flowering - July - September.

 Other info. - This is one of the more common of the four species of Agrimonia that occur in Missouri.
-While fruiting, this little plant is likely to be overlooked in the field.
-The fruits, however, attach to all clothing and will certainly be noticed when you get home.
+It occurs across the state, and also across most of the eastern half of the continental U.S., particularly in the upper Midwest.
+It is recognized by its compound leaves with toothed leaflets and willowy, wandlike inflorescences of small yellow flowers.
+A close look at the leaflet undersides or the inflorescence axis will show dense hairiness.
+This character differentiates the plant from A. rostellata, which is less hairy and also has visible glandularity in these areas.
+While fruiting, either plant is likely to be overlooked in the field.
+The fruits, however, attach to clothing (or fur or hairy legs) and will certainly be noticed when you get home.
 They are a bit of a pain to pull from your apparel.
 The small flowers are actually quite easy to notice as they add a splash of light to the dark forest floor.
-The plant is found throughout Missouri and most of the eastern half of the U.S., as well as parts of Canada.
-It is very similar in appearance to A. rostellata, but can be distinguished from that species by having only pubescence, and not glandularity, along the inflorescence axis.

 Photographs taken at the Sunklands Conservation Area, Shannon County, MO., 7-29-04 (DETenaglia); also at Canaan Conservation Area, Gasconade County, MO, 8-13-2013, Victoria Glade, Jefferson County, MO, 8-25-2015, and at Glassberg Conservation Area, Jefferson County, MO, 8-5-2020 (SRTurner).